An evening at the Apsara dance in Siem Reap

 After the Apsara dance, go a bit folksy with the peacock dance of Cambodia

 I spent a memorable Siem Reap evening watching a traditional cultural show.
-It was held at the lovely La Noria Hotel and the evening included a fusion dinner, Khmer shadow puppetry and traditional dances which included Apsara, Masked Dance etc. A few interesting folk dances like the Peacock mating, Fishermen dance, Harvest dance were also included and the folk performances were fast, rhythmic and foot tapping.
-The night was young when I returned to my hotel and sleepless under a mosquito net, I could smell an impending tropical storm as glittering apsaras swayed every time I closed my eyes.
-The combination of the storm and the dancing apsaras was magical and it is rightly said, that some of the most beautiful moments can be found in solitude, within one‘s imagination.
-Needless to say, the memories of that evening remains fresh on my mind and perhaps it was because of the Angkor thunderstorm, my overactive imagination, the magic of Apsara dance or everything put together, which made the Siem Reap experience so unforgettable.
+It was held at the lovely La Noria Hotel, and the evening included a fusion dinner, Khmer shadow puppetry, and traditional dances, which included Apsara, Masked Dance, etc. A few interesting folk dances like the Peacock mating, Fishermen dance, Harvest dance were also included, and the folk performances were fast, rhythmic, and foot tapping.
+The night was young when I returned to my hotel, and sleepless under a mosquito net, I could smell an impending tropical storm as glittering apsaras swayed every time I closed my eyes.
+The combination of the storm and the dancing apsaras was magical, and it is rightly said that some of the most beautiful moments can be found in solitude, within one‘s imagination.
+Needless to say, the memories of that evening remain fresh on my mind, and perhaps it was because of the Angkor thunderstorm, my overactive imagination, the magic of the Apsara dance, or everything put together, which made the Siem Reap experience so unforgettable.

 You may also like: Purulia Chhau mask dance